Eagle Academy serves 157 students in grades 9-12.

-The teacher population of 13 teachers has stayed relatively flat over five school years.
+The teacher population of 14 teachers has grown by 7% over five school years.

 Total Classroom Teachers

 Eagle Academy is ranked within the bottom 50% of all 707 schools in Idaho (based off of combined math and reading proficiency testing data) for the 2020-21 school year.